 You Can Deduct State and Local Taxes

-You can deduct your state and local taxes, or SALT, from your federal taxes, up to a limit of $10,000 under the TCJA.
+You can deduct your state and local taxes, or SALT, from your federal taxes, up to $10,000 under the TCJA.
 If you pay your taxes through an escrow account, you’ll see that amount on your Form 1098.
 If you pay local taxes directly to your municipality, make sure to keep a record of your payments so you can deduct those from your taxes, too.

-Do You Qualify for a Homeowner Exemption?
+You May Qualify for a Homeowner Exemption